Aircloak/aircloak/air/docs/content/sql/query-results.md

 limit, refer to the [Configuring the Insights Cloak](../ops/configuration.md#insights-cloak-configuration) section.
 A value of 1 results in a single bucket for suppressed data, while a value of 0 will drop the low-count filtered data completely.

-## Anonymizing aggregation functions
+## Anonymising aggregation functions

-These seven anonymizing aggregation functions may add additional distortion besides the zero mean noise and low-count filtering already described.
+These seven anonymising aggregation functions may add additional distortion besides the zero mean noise and low-count filtering already described.
 Note in particular that Aircloak gives no indication of whether any additional distortion occurred, or how severe this additional distortion is.
 This is because such information itself may leak individual information.

-Anonymizing aggregation functions make a variety of computations that require some minimum number of distinct users.
+Anonymising aggregation functions make a variety of computations that require some minimum number of distinct users.
 It can happen that there are enough distinct users to pass a low-count filter, but not enough distinct users to compute the aggregate.
 In these cases, Aircloak does not suppress the output, but rather reports `NULL` for all aggregation functions and noise reporting functions except `count()`.
 Aircloak reports 0 for `count()` because `NULL` is not a valid output for `count()`.

-Note also that when there are fewer than 15 distinct users (anonymized output) in a given output row, then the Aircloak web interfaces reports the output in italics.
+Note also that when there are fewer than 15 distinct users (anonymised output) in a given output row, then the Aircloak web interfaces reports the output in italics.
 This serves as a reminder to the analyst that the result likely has high relative noise.

 ### sum()